 • Night, Bokeh, semi-automatic and manual modes, raw shooting available

 While the best Sony mirrorless cameras continue to impress, the manufacturer has had markedly less success with its Xperia phones.
 The latest Xperia 1 V is an attempt to turn the tide and bite a bit more of the global smartphone market away from Apple and Samsung.
-Unfortunately, as we discovered in our full review, the Xperia 1 V lacks in some basics for its price; but does have features that could attract street photographers.
+Unfortunately, as we discovered in our full review, the Xperia 1 V lacks in some basics, given its price; but does have useful features for street photographers.

 All this is great, though you still have to contend with plenty of classically strange Sony decisions in the phone’s design and operation.
 For instance, the main module uses a sensor with 48 effective megapixels, which makes use of pixel binning to create 12MP images.
 So far so standard, but why is there no option to shoot in full-resolution (or even just higher res) for those who want to?
 Sony has also stuck with that 21:9 screen design, making for a tall and thin phone that won’t be to everyone’s taste.